Eyelid problems are common and rarely serious, but see your GP if you're worried or your eye is particularly uncomfortable.

-It's more unusual to have repeated spasms of excessive blinking and involuntary closure of the eyes.
-This is known as blepharospasm.
+It's more unusual to have repeated spasms of excessive blinking and involuntary closure of one or both eyes.
+This is a type of dystonia (a movement disorder that causes muscle spasms and contractions) known as blepharospasm.
 Each spasm can last for a few seconds to a few minutes.

 The exact cause of blepharospasm is unknown.
-However, the blinking and closure may be triggered by bright light, stress or tiredness.
+However, the blinking and closure can be triggered by bright light, stress or tiredness.

 Severe blepharospasm can be very disabling and embarrassing.
 However, an effective treatment is available.
-It involves having small injections of botulinum toxin (Botox) into the facial skin to provide relief.
-See your GP to discuss this.
+It involves having small injections of botulinum toxin (such as Botox) into the face to relax the muscles controlling the eyelids.